JonathanVrijsen/Comnet-Messenger/README.md

 ## Running the code

-To run the code and launch the application, the file main.py should be run.
+To run the code and launch the application, the file main.py should be ran.
 The program has been tested and therefore is compatible for Windows and macOS.
 Other operating systems shouldn't be a problem as long as Python and the previously mentioned libraries are compatible for that operating system.